 Some segments of Viewtiful Joe feature annoying swarms of infinite robotic bats that stick to you, stunning you, and explode unless you button mash them away.
 They make you solve puzzles slower, and allow other enemies to hit you, but can be fended off with a Hurricane Kick.

-Trine has literal bats that: Always appear at the worst moment (like when you're trying to avoid falling into a Bottomless Pit), always travel in packs, are hard to hit (only one of the characters has an air attack) and deplete your Health Meter very rapidly.
+Trine has literal bats that: Always appear at the worst moment (like when you're trying to avoid falling into a Bottomless Pit), always travel in packs, are hard to hit (only one of the characters has an air attack) and deplete your Life Meter very rapidly.

 Crystal Caves has the birds (in underground caverns??) who fly high up, beyond the reach of your horizontally-shooting gun, and bombard you with hard-to-dodge eggs.
 And the eggs remain on the ground for a while after they fall and crack, and can harm you when you step on them.
 And sometimes they hatch into another, smaller bird when on the way down.